Skip to main content

 • Collapsed: Shows the status badge, a brief preview of what the subagent is doing, and elapsed time.

-• Expanded: Click to expand and see the full research transcript — each search query, page fetch, and intermediate finding as it happened.
+• Expanded: Click to expand and see the full research transcript, including searches, page fetches, LinkedIn/profile lookups, and intermediate findings.

 Report and citations